-- Section 1.
+Section 1.
 Committees of the Board.
 The Board, by resolution, may create committees of the Board, each consisting of two or more directors and no persons who are not directors, to serve at the pleasure of the Board.
 The Board shall appoint a Chair for each committee of the Board from among the directors.
 The Chair of each committee shall appoint the members of the committee from among the directors.
-Any such committee, to the extent provided in the Board resolution, shall have all the authority of the Board, except that no committee, regardless of Board resolution, may: - (a) Fill vacancies on the Board or on any committee that has the authority of the Board: - (b) Authorize reimbursement of the directors for serving on the Board or on any committee: - (c) Amend or repeal Bylaws or adopt new Bylaws; - (d) Amend or repeal any resolution of the Board that by its express terms is not so amendable or repealable; - (e) Create any other committees of the Board or appoint the members of committees of the Board; or - (f) Approve any contract or transaction to which the corporation is a party and in which one or more of its directors has a material financial interest, except as special approval is provided for in Section 5233(d)(3) of the California Corporations Code.
+Any such committee, to the extent provided in the Board resolution, shall have all the authority of the Board, except that no committee, regardless of Board resolution, may:

+(a) Fill vacancies on the Board or on any committee that has the authority of the Board;

+(b) Authorize reimbursement of the directors for serving on the Board or on any committee;

+(c) Amend or repeal Bylaws or adopt new Bylaws;

+(d) Amend or repeal any resolution of the Board that by its express terms is not so amendable or repealable;

+(e) Create any other committees of the Board or appoint the members of committees of the Board; or in which one or more of its directors has a material financial interest, except as special approval is provided for in Section 5233(d)(3) of the California Corporations Code.